 Dill Pickle Potato Salad

 • Salt and black pepper

-Bring the water to a boil over medium-high heat, then reduce to a simmer.
-Cook for ~15 minutes or until they are fork-tender.
+Bring the water to a boil over medium-high heat, then reduce the heat to a simmer.
+Simmer the potatoes for about 15 minutes and check with a fork until they feel tender.

 Steam Dry the Potatoes

-Drain the potatoes in a colander and immediately spread them out on a baking sheet lined with paper towels or a wire rack.
+After cooking the potatoes, drain them in a colander and immediately spread them onto a baking sheet lined with paper towels or a cooling rack to help them cool quickly.

-Allow them to cool down close to room temperature before dressing them; if they are too hot, the mayonnaise will separate and become oily.
+Let cool to near room temperature before dressing the potatoes.
+If the potatoes are too hot, the mayonnaise will separate and the salad will become oily.

-In a separate mixing bowl, combine the mayonnaise, mustard, apple cider vinegar, pickle juice, celery seed, and fresh dill.
+In a separate bowl, combine the mayonnaise, mustard, apple cider vinegar, pickle juice, celery seed, and fresh dill.
+Mix until combined.
+Add freshly ground pepper to the mixture.
+I usually wait to add additional salt until the potatoes have been added, because the pickles and pickle juice generally contain large amounts of sodium.

 Combine and Chill

-Taste a piece of potato with the dressing.
-Add salt and pepper here if needed.
+Taste a piece of potato with the dressing and add salt and pepper if needed.
+Cover and refrigerate for a minimum of 2 hours.

-Potato salad needs this time for the flavors to meld and for the potatoes to absorb some of that pickle brine.
-It will taste significantly better after a few hours in the fridge than it does right now.
+The potato salad needs to chill for the flavors to blend and for the potatoes to absorb some of the pickle brine.
+After a few hours in the refrigerator it will taste significantly better than when you first made it.

+Dill Pickle Potato Salad